zackbloom/pb/README.md

 Give it a path, if it's a file it will open it in your editor, if it's a directory it will list it.

+It will automatically mkdir -p the path, and delete the directories it creates if you don't end up saving your file.

 Configuration
 -------------